gastonstat/shiny-introstats/coin-tossing/README.md

 # Coin Tossing

-This is a Shiny app that the chance error when simulating tossing a coin a given number of times.
+This is a Shiny app that illustrates the concept of chance error when simulating tossing a coin a given number of times.

 ## Motivation